 People without stable housing are among the most vulnerable during the COVID-19 pandemic.
 The Centers for Disease Control and Prevention (CDC) has issued official guidance stating, “Unless individual housing units are available, do not clear encampments during community spread of COVID-19.”
 We call on Oregon cities and leaders to follow this guidance as well as the recommendations outlined by the National Law Center for Homelessness and Poverty.

 The order that has been issued for the entire state of Oregon is an enormous and almost unprecedented curtailment of our individual civil liberties.
 Nonetheless, these measures have overwhelming support from local and national public health experts in support of our collective well-being.
+Any mandatory measure should be re-evaluated at short intervals to ensure it remains justified and that there are no less restrictive measures available.
 The ACLU of Oregon will be watching closely to make sure that the government's response is scientifically justified and no more intrusive on civil liberties than absolutely necessary.